 before eventually being de-mobbed in October 1947.

-for the Monitoring Service at Caversham Park,Reading -a Government-funded news gathering organisation that had kept tabs on German communictions during the War and was to find renewed relevance during the Cold War.
+After a brief period of re-adjustment,he joined the BBC and worked as a nuts 'n' bolts service technician for the Monitoring Service at Caversham Park,Reading -a Government-funded news gathering organisation that had kept tabs on German communictions during the War and was to find renewed relevance during the Cold War.

 He'd had his first ever article published in August 1947 whilst still in Egypt -a short story for a magazine.

 And a steady,if unremarkable stream of articles,short stories and even radio plays followed.

-" Bored with the routine of maintaining the same pieces of equipment week in week out and feeling the need to do something more creative "
+Bored with the routine of maintaining the same pieces of equipment week in week out,and feeling the need to do something more creative,he started to look at other avenues within the Corporation.

-Inspired by a genuine love of the cinematic imagery he'd grown up watching,he chose to pursue a career as a camera operator.And promotion was rapid.Driven partly by the need to replace those that had left,but also by an increase in the number of hours the Beeb were allowed to broadcast,as the government responded to the spiralling number of tv sets being sold and the disquiet at how little there actually was to watch.
+Driven partly by the need to replace those that had left,but also by an increase in the number of hours the Beeb were allowed to broadcast,as the government responded to the spiralling number of tv sets being sold,and the disquiet at how little there was to watch !

 It was also during this period that he had his first book published -a collection of 8 short stories entitled "A Bear called Paddington".